immalcolm/modern-frontend-pau/module4/demos/15-spa/README.md

     2. Set the state and update the items and current page
        1. data: `<new recipes>`
        2. page: `list` (Change the state of the current page back to list.
 Gives a "redirect")
+20. Upgrade to use API data.
+    1. Install axios `npm install axios`
+21. Create an express application
+    1. Install express, cors, mongodb, dotenv
+22. Creation of APIs
+23. update RecipeBook to use axios
+    1. Set a `BASE_API_URL` to the API created
+    2. Use the function `componentDidMount`
+        1. Make an API call inside